How Do Progressive Web Apps Really Compare to Native Apps?

 There are cross-platform development frameworks such as React Native, which can help offset these drawbacks by making a large portion of the code reusable between iOS and Android.

-When developing your native app in-house, you’re looking at 2 additional hires and existing staff time spent commenting and testing, at a minimum.
+When developing your native app in-house, you’re looking at two additional hires (at a minimum) and existing staff time spent commenting and testing.
 You might also have to consider the cost of outsourcing development if your team isn’t capable of handling it on their own.

-With these high barriers, building native apps becomes a big, risky challenge for smaller businesses.
+With these high barriers, mobile app development becomes a big, risky challenge for smaller businesses.

 The progressive web app, at its core, is basically a web app built in any one of a number of ways (although React.js and other similar frameworks are certainly popular), with the addition of service workers.